 Fiji like a Local

-When you take advantage of cheap flights to Fiji and start to explore this part of the South Pacific, you'll get an introduction to 'Fiji time'.
-It's the same as 'island time' – things happen, when they happen.
+When you start to explore this part of the South Pacific, you'll get an introduction to 'Fiji time'.
+Like 'island time' – things happen, when they happen.
 Why rush?
 You're surrounded by beautiful scenery, friendly locals and tropical ocean.

 Once you’re relaxed you’ll be well on your way to seeing Fiji like a local.
 With white beaches and sparkling blue water, Fiji is also the perfect place to try your hand at water activities such as diving, kayaking, spear fishing or a leisurely cruise on a sail boat.